5 Ways to Add Some Flare to Your Wedding Day

 At a few of the weddings where I've performed, I've had to wait for cocktail hour to begin right around the corner from the ceremony space (within earshot).
 During a few of these ceremonies, I've listened to some truly beautiful vows that were extremely personal and precise.
 I think this type of wedding vow is taking the traditional (but wonderful) vows to a new level.
 Personal vows aren't for everyone, and some may prefer to exchange personal vows in private (or on an audio recording for their wedding video), while exchanging traditional vows during their ceremony.
 Whatever your decision is, just make sure it represents you as a couple so that you'll be happy with that decision for the rest of your life.
 I suppose there's always a vow renewal years down the road if you think of something you wish you'd said to your partner!

 I hope this list serves as a little inspiration for incorporating something unique for your wedding day!
 Don't forget about #1 on my list... magic really has been a hit with wedding guests, especially during cocktail hour.
 If you feel like your wedding guests will need some ice broken for them, give me a call to check my availability!
+I look forward to helping you with the most magical day of your life!

 Until Next Time,